durbank/ELA-model/Docs/Methods.md

 ### Glacier bed modeling

-Bed topography measurements should follow a representative 1D line along the glacier profile, typically taken down the center of the glacier.
+Bed topography measurements follow a representative 1D line along the glacier profile taken down the center of the glacier.
-We then estimate $z(x)$ from a best-fit two-term exponential curve of this 1D profile line (\ref{eq:bed} 3), where $a$, $b$, $c$, and $d$ are fitting coefficients optimized in the model using the elevation data inputs (see Figure 2 for examples).
+We then estimate $z(x)$ from a best-fit two-term exponential curve of this 1D profile line (Equation \ref{eq:bed}), where $a$, $b$, $c$, and $d$ are fitting coefficients optimized in the model using the elevation data inputs (see Figure 3 for examples).
 Optimizations in this ELA model use nonlinear least squares regression based on *trust region* algorithms [@more_computing_1983].

 \begin{equation}